Spergo glandiniformis: Description

 This is a very interesting form, evidently related to some of Verrill's Fleurotomellae, but differing in important respects as may be seen by the generic diagnosis.
 It should be remembered that Verrill's type is P. pacMrdi, which differs considerably from most of the species afterwards referred to the group.
-An examination of specimens of Pleurotomella agassizii, Verrill, showed tbat the oral opening in that species did not markedly differ from other species of Pleurotomidae and the tentacles were eyeless and cylindrical.
+An examination of specimens of Pleurotomella agassizii, Verrill, showed that the oral opening in that species did not markedly differ from other species of Pleurotomidae and the tentacles were eyeless and cylindrical.
 The specimen being a female, the forms of the verge, which often offer good characters, could not be compared, but Verrill describes it in P. packardi as "very large and long, round, nearly cylindrical, except near the tip, where it tapers; in alcoholic specimens it is nearly as thick as the neck, from which it arises."
 It will be observed that this description does not accord closely with the characters in Spergo.